Next Community Meeting - Thursday 30 September 2010 at 7.30 pm in St Augustine's Hall

 Middle Ages.

 In 1892 land now covered by the Gildencroft Recreation Ground was purchased (or re-purchased) by Norwich City Corporation for £2,700 and made into a public park, which was opened by the mayor.
 It was one of the first public open spaces in Norwich.
 As well as well-kept paths and benches were the public could stroll and sit there was a popular bowling green, which survived until the 1980s.
-In 2006 Norwich City Council began a programme of improvements to the park, which are not yet completed.
-A specially designed, sculpted brick and stone pillar depicting the Gildencroft's association with jousting and other activities was placed at a new entrance to Gildencroft Park in Pitt Street (see right).
+In 2006 Norwich City Council began a programme of improvements to the park.

-Click on the images below for an enlargement and more information
+Click on the images below to view a larger image and more information

 Edward III jousting in the Gildencroft